nvella/code-folio/2017-Python-NCSSAdvanced/README.md

 I was required to develop a working solution within five submissions, which I acheived successfully.

 The last two weeks of the competition saw the most complex problems presented, and I have collated my solutions to them here.
 See below for a table of a brief description of each problem; for copyright reasoning I cannot include the original problem texts.

+Directory structure:

     2017-Python-NCSSAdvanced/
         week4/